 February 8, 2022

-The workflow in medical laboratories can be complex as there is a need to maintain real-time coordination between lab instruments, collected samples, and test results.
+The workflow in medical laboratories can be complex as there is a need to maintain real-time coordination between lab instruments, collected samples, and test results in the form of lab reports.
 Most labs handle a large amount of sensitive patient data, so maintaining 100% accuracy while dealing with these data is essential.

 Even a minor mix-up in the process can prove to be expensive and may compromise a patient’s care.
-The scope for human error needs to be minimized to maintain the quality and integrity of the laboratory.
+The scope for human error needs to be minimized to maintain the quality and integrity of the clinical laboratory or pathology practice.

-This is where medical laboratory management software, or a Laboratory Information System (LIS), comes in.
-In this article, we discuss what medical laboratory management software is.
-We also explain the advantages of using this software solution as well as how to choose the best lab management software for your needs.
+This is where medical laboratory management software, or a laboratory information system (LIS), comes in.
+Throughout this article, we discuss what medical laboratory management software is.
+We also explain the advantages of using this software solution as well as how to choose the best lab management software for your laboratory needs.

 What is a Medical Laboratory Information System?

-A medical laboratory information system is a management software solution that supports modern medical laboratory operations such as real-time data tracking, workflow, and data exchange interfaces.
+A medical laboratory information system is a management software that supports modern medical laboratory operations with real-time data tracking, workflow management, and data exchange interfaces.

-Laboratory technicians and doctors rely on this laboratory information management software to coordinate medical tests such as histology, microbiology, biochemistry, and many more.
+Laboratory technicians, pathologists, and medical directors rely on this laboratory information management software to coordinate medical tests such as histology, microbiology, biochemistry, and many more.
 The medical laboratory information system also handles basic features such as order entry which includes a patient’s demographic and insurance information, specimen handling, and reporting.
-The system also stores a patient's laboratory visits in its database.
+The system also stores a patient's previous laboratory test results in its database.

-Medical laboratory software allows medical laboratories to automate their lab operations and manage the samples and data associated with them.
-An efficient laboratory information system is cost-effective by reducing time spent on manual tasks.
+Modern medical laboratory software allows medical laboratories to automate their lab operations and manage the samples and data associated with them.
+An efficient laboratory information system is cost-effective by reducing time spent on manual tasks and increasing productivity.

 Benefits of using a Laboratory Information System